mendelgusmao/CGI-for-LCD-Smartie/README.md

 >   To give some boost in PHP process startup, LCD4CGI comes with a crafted php.ini in scripts directory.
 This is a stripped version that doesn't make PHP load too many extensions.
 However, if you need to load a specific extension, just uncomment the line, as you would do normally.

 > ### Python
->   While PHP, Ruby and Perl allows to pass a file from the command line to be included in the called script, Python doesn't (or, at least, I don't know how to).
+>   While PHP (e.g.) allows to pass a file from the command line to be included in the called script, Python doesn't (or, at least, I don't know how to).
 When writing a Python script, put on the first line:

 >   `from routers import main`

 ISSUES